catherinekennedy/catherine_WD_express.js/catherine_WD_node-auth-guard.md

    > npm i express@4.16.4 <br>
    > npm i node-auth-guard@2.4.0 <br>

-:pill: now the version 4.16.4 of express and 2.4.0 version of node-auth-guard  is installed in node.js<br>
+:pill: Now the version 4.16.4 of express and 2.4.0 version of node-auth-guard  is installed in node.js<br>
 **step2 :** Then , Code your program as <br>

  `````